 The Pacific Ferries’ Fleet

-Each vessel is fully enclosed which makes them great for any weather conditions.
-They also all have outdoor deck space, onboard washrooms and comfortable airplane-style seats.
+Each vessel is fully enclosed which makes them great for all weather conditions.
+They also all have outdoor deck space, onboard washrooms and comfortable airplane-style seating.

-The Coastal Runner carries up to 6 dozen passengers, can reach up to 20 knots and has panoramic windows all around.
-In preparation for the 2018 season, the vessel has had a fresh coat of paint as well as all of its windows replaced to enhance passenger viewing.
+The Coastal Runner carries up to 60 passengers, can reach up to 20 knots and has panoramic windows all around.
+In preparation for the previous season, the vessel had a fresh coat of paint as well as all of its windows replaced to enhance passenger viewing.

 The Coastal Explorer is the smallest vessel in the Pacific Ferries’ fleet.
 It has a cozy interior and outdoor deck.
 The boat is certified for up to 12 passengers and can reach speeds of over 20 knots per hour.
 The Coastal Commuter has a similar capacity and maximum speed.

 The Coastal Clipper holds up to 4 dozen passengers, can travel at speeds as high as 30 knots per hour, and has an outdoor observation deck at its stern.
-For the 2018 season the vessel has a new paint job and newly reupholstered chairs.
+In time for the beginning of its previous season, the vessel had a new paint job and newly reupholstered chairs.